aptible/www/src/markdown/legal/terms-of-service.md

 **"Support Policy"** means the policy currently available at https://www.aptible.com/legal/support, as it may be updated by us from time to time.

 **"Trademark Policy"** means the policy currently available at https://www.aptible.com/legal/trademark, as it may be updated by us from time to time.

-**"Your Content"** means Content you or any End User (a) runs on the Services, (b) causes to interface with the Services, or (c&#41; uploads to the Services under your account or otherwise transfers, processes, uses, or stores in connection with your account.